shuba3862/search-ads-analysis-extension/readme.md

 # Search Ads Analysis Browser Extension

-Browser Extension that highlights Ads in search results for duckduckgo.com
+Browser Extension that analyzes Ads in search results for `duckduckgo.com`

 ## Features

-For duckduckgo.com
+For Search queries through `duckduckgo.com`
 - Changes background color of Ads in search results to color Red
 - Appends **in 2021** to all search queries
 - Shows number of Ads in each open search tab in extension popup